-I can’t tell you what is desirable solution, nobody can, and everyone who claims to be the one who can give your existence meaning is most probably trying to recruit you for some sort of cult.
+I can’t tell you what is a desirable solution, nobody can, and everyone who claims to be the one who can give your existence meaning is most probably trying to recruit you for some sort of cult.
 You need to find one yourself.
-And finding is is often preceded by years of nihilism, pain and uncertainty.
+And finding is often preceded by years of nihilism, pain, and uncertainty.

 It is not surprising at all that during such crises of your mind, your body can experience symptoms of depression.
 The question is, are you trying to solve the core issue or you just work on the surface?

 If you like my writing, you can donate some small amount of money so I can dedicate more time to this webpage and to consult people in need via e-mail.